-- C. Prior to the provision of special health services the following shall be on file: - Written statement by the prescriber detailing the specific method and schedule of the special health service, when indicated. - Written statement by the student's parent requesting the provision of the special health service. - Written report of the preplanning staffing or meeting of the education team. - Written individual health plan available in the health record and integrated into the IEP or IFSP. - D. Licensed health personnel, in collaboration with the education team, shall determine the special health services to be provided and the qualifications of individuals performing the special health services.
-The documented rationale shall include the following: - Analysis and interpretation of the special health service needs, health status stability, complexity of the service, predictability of the service outcome and risk of improperly performed service. - Determination that the special health service, task, procedure or function is part of the person's job description. - Determination of the assignment and delegation based on the student's needs. - Review of the designated person's competency. - Determination of initial and ongoing level of supervision required to ensure quality services. - E. Licensed health personnel shall supervise the special health services, define the level of supervision and document the supervision. - F. Licensed health personnel shall instruct qualified designated personnel to deliver and perform special health services contained in the eligible individual health plan.
-Documentation of instruction and periodic updates shall be on file at school. - G. Parents shall provide the usual equipment, supplies and necessary maintenance for such.
-The equipment shall be stored in a secure area.
-The personnel responsible for the equipment shall be designated in the individual health plan.
+- D. Licensed health personnel, in collaboration with the education team, will determine the special health services to be provided and the qualifications of individuals performing the special health services.
+The documented rationale will include the following: - Analysis and interpretation of the special health service needs, health status stability, complexity of the service, predictability of the service outcome and risk of improperly performed service. - Determination that the special health service, task, procedure or function is part of the person's job description. - Determination of the assignment and delegation based on the student's needs and qualifications of school personnel performing health services. - Review of the designated person's competency. - Determination of initial and ongoing level of supervision, monitoring and evaluation required to ensure quality services. - E. Licensed health personnel will supervise the special health services, define the level and frequency of supervision and document the supervision. - F. Licensed health personnel will instruct qualified designated personnel to deliver and perform special health services contained in the eligible individual health plan.
+Documentation of instruction, written consent of personnel as required in Iowa Code 280.23, and periodic updates are on file at school. - G. Parents will provide the usual equipment, supplies and necessary maintenance for such, unless the school is required to provide the equipment, supplies, and maintenance under the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act of 1973.
+The equipment is stored in a secure area.
+The personnel responsible for the equipment are designated in the individual health plan.
+The individual health plan will designate the role of the school, parents, and others in the provision, supply, storage and maintenance of necessary equipment.